-Spring is arguably the most beautiful time of year in the Napa Valley.
-With the buds breaking on the vines, wildflowers blooming along the roadways, and winery gardens coming in full force, it’s a fantastic time to get out and find those epic Instagram spots.
-Here are some local favorites from our team of Napa Valley insiders:
+Spring is arguably the most beautiful time of year in Napa Valley.
+With the buds breaking on the vines, wildflowers blooming along the roadways, and winery gardens coming in full force, it’s a fantastic time to get out and find those epic photo spots.
+With the heavy rains we received this winter, will we see a superbloom this spring?

 If you're looking for photo ops while getting your steps in, Westwood Hills Park and Alston Park are a must.
 Westwood Hills blooms after the winter rains, and if you go first thing in the morning or right before dawn, the light will be perfect for a good Instagram shot.
 Alston Park is an easier walk, you might not even break a sweat, but you get a view of the town and plenty of friendly dogs to borrow for a playful picture.

 And, of course, miles and miles of mustard flowers, as far as the eye can see.
 From January through March, the valley comes alive in a bright carpet of mustard flowers – it's truly spectacular!
 Learn more Mustard Season in Napa Valley and find a map of the usual photo opportunities.